 Philosophy Philosophy encourages students to think rigorously and rationally about ideas, exploring their meaning, context, coherence and implications.
 Philosophy explores foundational ideas and enduring questions related to diverse fields including the humanities, sciences and the arts.
 It is a challenging and stimulating study, which nurtures curiosity, problem-solving skills, open-mindedness and intellectual rigour.
 Studying philosophy involves explicitly developing the habits of clarifying concepts, analysing problems, and constructing reasoned and coherent arguments.
 The ability to think philosophically is highly regarded in careers that involve conceptual analysis, strategic thinking, insightful questioning and carefully reasoned arguments.
 Unit 1 The term 'philosophy' means the love of wisdom and in this subject students are provided with the opportunity to become wiser people by developing their thinking and arguing skills whilst exploring some of the deep questions that have interested humanity for thousands of years.
 In Unit 1 these questions include (amongst others): How do we know things?
 Do we have free will?
 Does God exist?
 What is the true nature of reality?
 Unit 2 Unit 2 explores a range of issues in applied philosophy, such as: What makes something good or bad?
 Why are some things right and others wrong?
 Is it okay to exploit animals?
+Should nature be given rights?
 What role should the government play in society?
 What is art and what is beauty?
 Unit 3 Unit 3 focuses on the fascinating branch of philosophy known as metaphysics and explores two of its most enduring debates.
 The first of these is the mind/body debate, where students consider the question: Is the mind a physical or non-physical thing?
 In the second area of study students engage with the debate about personal identity, and ponder the question: What is it that makes someone the same person over time?
 Throughout this unit students explore various philosophers' views in relation to these topics and are challenged to formulate and express their own views.
 Students will also be asked to consider the implications that these metaphysical debates have on relevant contemporary debates, such as: Is there life after death?
 How should we treat animals?
 Can machines think?
 Do we have free will?
 Do transplants and other changes to the physical body change a person?
 What is the importance of memory to our identity?
 Unit 4 Unit 4, titled 'The good life', considers the crucial question in ethics of what it is to live well.
 What does an understanding of human nature tell us about what it is to live well?
 What is the role of happiness in a life well-lived?
 Is morality central to a good life?
 Students explore the ideas of both ancient and modern philosophers that have had a significant impact on contemporary ideas about the good life.
-Students will also consider the implications that these ethical ideas have on relevant contemporary debates, such as: Human enhancement technologies and the good life?
-Social media technologies and the good life?
-Artificial intelligence and the good life?
+Students consider the extent to which our ability to live a good life is affected by scientific advancements such as human enhancement, artificial intelligence, virtual reality and social media.